appfoundry/DRYLogging/README.md

 DRYLogging is a logging framework for Objective-C based on logging frameworks seen in other languages.

-## Very short overview
+## Short overview

 The idea behind these logging frameworks is that loggers are hierarchical of nature to facilitate configuration of common log levels and the way log messages are written to underlying systems.

 If a logger doesn't hold any specific level information, it will ask it's parent on which level it should log.
 This means that you don't need to configure a level for each and every logger in your system.
+If, however you want to log on a different level for a specific logger (and its children) you can override the parent's settings.
+You can even change log levels at runtime, or have different log configurations in different steps of your developement.

 Furthermore, if a parent has a so called "appender", its children will also append their log messages to this appender.
-This is a cumulative process.
+This is an additive process.

 Messages are formatted to strings before they are appended to an appender through the use of log formatters.